jranalli/solarspatialtools/README.md

 Add methods for calculating delay between signals to `signalproc`
 ##### Version 0.2.4
 Add some additional options to CMV code
+##### Version 0.2.5
+Add field analysis.
+##### Version 0.3.0
+A non-backwards-compatible major revision to incorporate field analysis and add more comprehensive testing.

 ## Author
 Joe Ranalli